chengzhengqian/czq-comint.el/czq-comint-send.md

 - When `MARKER` is nil the helper captures `(point)` from the current buffer and creates a dedicated marker that advances as text is inserted.
 Provide your own marker when you want multiple commands to share the same insertion point.
-- The optional delay argument again defers removal of the redirect filter, which can be handy when a command prints a final newline a moment later.
 - Because insertion happens inside the buffer that owns the marker, standard read-only safeguards still apply unless you temporarily bind `inhibit-read-only`.